 Bathing with infants

 There is no real reason you wouldn’t bathe with an infant.
 Though I would note, many adults prefer a water temperature which may be too hot for a baby.
 You may also find that your personal hygiene products such as shampoo or body wash are too harsh for your baby’s delicate skin.
 If you do choose to co-bathe, consider washing baby first with more appropriate water temperature and soap, then giving your baby to someone not in the shower and finishing yourself.
 This way you get the ease of washing your baby in the tub with you, but not the down sides.
-As a side point, many infants dislike showers despite having the instinct to hold their breath.
+As a side point, many infants dislike showers.

 Bathing or showering with toddlers